 The Company agreed to compensate two of its four directors by issuing common stock for services rendered in 2013 and 2012.
 The Company agreed to compensate one director in a combination of cash and common stock for services rendered in 2013 and 2012.
 Two of these directors are affiliated with the advisory services firm that is currently providing investment banking services to the Company.
-Beginning in the second quarter of 2013 and continuing through 2013, the Company agreed to provide the compensation of the third director in cash instead of cash and common stock.
+Beginning in the second quarter of 2013 and continuing through 2013, the Company agreed to provide the compensation of the fourth director in cash instead of cash and common stock.
 The number of shares issued to each director was determined based upon the equivalent cash compensation accrued divided by the closing price of the Company's common stock on the date that the compensation is fully earned each quarter, which is the last day of such quarter.
-The Company recorded accrued stock-based compensation of \$15,625 for the quarter ending March 31, 2013 for three directors.
+The Company recorded stock-based compensation as common of \$12,500 for the quarter ending June 30, 2013 for two directors, which is recorded as common stock to be issued.